Ore. Dept. of Public Safety Standards and Training

 • One member representing Non-Management Law Enforcement

-• One member who is a representative of the collective bargaining unit that represents the largest number of individual workers in the Department of Corrections
+• One member who is a representative of the collective bargaining unit that represents the largest number of individual workers in the DOC

-• One individual who is a member of the Oregon State Fire Fighters Council recommended to the Governor by the executive body of the council
+• One member of the Oregon State Fire Fighters Council recommended to the Governor by the executive body of the council

 • Public Member